XDeric/ios-loops-lab/README.md

 What's the difference between `break` and `continue`?
 Give an example that demonstrates their differences.

-Break ends the loop at where ever it's at or up to whereas continue makes the loop stop where it is at and start from the beginning again.
+Break ends the loop at where ever it's at or up to whereas continue makes the loop stop where it is at and start from the beginning again kind of like skipping the condition you state.

 let puzzleInput = "great minds think alike" var puzzleOutput = ""